acts-project/acts/docs/core/seeding.md

 :::

 Assuming the middle layer SP in the origin of the $x/y$ frame, as in {numref}`impactParameter`.
-The distance between the center of the helix and interaction point (IP) is given by
+The distance between the center of the helix and the interaction point (IP) is given by
 \begin{equation*}
 (x_0 + r_m)^2 + y_0^2 = (R + d_0)^2 \quad  \xrightarrow{R^2 = x_0^2 + y_0^2} \quad \frac{d_0^2}{R^2} + 2 \frac{d_0}{R} = \frac{2 x_0 r_m + r_m^2}{R^2} .
 \end{equation*}

-Considering that $d_0 << R$ (we can neglect the term proportional to $d_0^2$) and using the $u/v$ line equation calculated previously, the cut can now be estimated using a linear function in the $u/v$ plane instead of a quatic function:
+Considering that $d_0 << R$ (we can neglect the term proportional to $d_0^2$) and using the $u/v$ line equation calculated previously, the cut can now be estimated using a linear function in the $u/v$ plane instead of a quartic function:

 \begin{equation*}
 d_0 \leq \left| \left( A - B \cdot r_M \right) \cdot r_M \right|